 How far is Aswan from Cairo?

-The distance between Cairo and Aswan is about 850 kilometres (528 miles) and there are a few travel options available.
-We’ll go into details about these options below.
+The distance between Cairo and Aswan is about 850 kilometres (528 miles), and a few travel options are available.
+We’ll go into detail about these options below.

 Cairo to Aswan Transport Options

 The easiest and quickest way to travel between Cairo and Aswan is by plane.
 There are daily flights between Cairo International Airport (CAI) and Aswan Daraw Airport (ASW), and Egypt Air is the most popular airline.

 The flight between Cairo and Aswan takes about one hour and 20 minutes, and the average cost of a one-way ticket is around US$70.

 You can book tickets online via the individual airline’s website, on travel websites, or through your travel agent.

 For families who want a slower, more scenic way to travel from Cairo to Aswan, then there are two options: express trains (seats only, no beds) or the sleeper train.
 We’ll go into details about the sleeper train in the next section.

 When booking train travel, be sure to look for the “Express” trains and avoid the “Ordinary” trains.
 Ordinary trains are very slow, can be very crowded (because seats cannot be reserved), and usually don’t have A/C.

 On the express trains, you only get a seat (no beds), and there are different types of trains and classes of service to be aware of.
 You can choose to travel during the day or take an overnight Cairo to Aswan train.